symlex/input-validation/README.md

             class: \InputValidation\Form
             arguments: [@translator, @validator]

-Alternativly, you can create new form instances manually:
+Alternativly, you can create new form instances manually (equivalent to the service definition above):

     use InputValidation\Form;
     use InputValidation\Validator;
     use Symfony\Component\Translation\Translator;
     use Symfony\Component\Translation\MessageSelector;
     use Symfony\Component\Translation\Loader\YamlFileLoader;
+    use Symfony\Component\Translation\Loader\ArrayLoader;

     $translator = new Translator('en', new MessageSelector);
     $translator->addLoader('yaml', new YamlFileLoader);
+    $translator->addLoader('array', new YamlFileLoader);

     $form = new Form($translator, new Validator());

+Have a look at the unit tests in the Tests directory, so see more examples.

 Form Validation vs Model Validation
 -----------------------------------